 Benefit – This asana works on balancing the hormones and clearing toxins from the system.
-It also increases blood and oxygen supply to the facial muscles.
+It also increases blood and oxygen supply to the facial muscles and promotes relaxation.
 Your skin will feel refreshed and rejuvenated.

 How To Do It – Assume the Dandasana.
 Fold your left leg such that the left foot touches the right thigh.
 Gently bend forward from the hips, touching your head to your knee, and your hands to your feet.
 Bend the straight knee slightly, if needed, to protect your lower back.
 Hold the pose for a few seconds as you breathe deeply.
 Release and repeat with the left leg stretched out.

 5. Viparita Karani

 Also Known As – Legs Up The Wall

 Benefit – Practicing this asana regularly may help to scavengefree radicals and increase the supply of oxygen to the face.

 How To Do It – Sit across a wall and gently raise your legs up the wall.
 Lie down gently on your back and stretch out your arms to the sides, making sure your palms are facing upwards.
 Once you are comfortable, close your eyes and breathe.
 Release after a few minutes.

 To know more about this asana, click here: Viparita Karani

 Also Known As – Wind Relieving Pose

 Benefits – This asana stimulates and regulates the digestive system.
 It helps to flush out the toxins in the system by facilitating proper digestion and improving circulation, which may help to clear the skin of acne and blemishes.

 How To Do It – Lie flat on the floor with your back on the ground.
 Fold your knees and hug them.
 Lift your head off the floor, and bring your nose in between your knees.
 Hold the pose for a few seconds as you breathe deeply.
 Release.